Table of contents:

 Exchange fees

-Savings tips for your trip to Japan
+Money-saving tips for your trip to Japan

-Avoid Konbinis/Convenience Stores
+Avoid Konbinis/Convenience stores

 Don’t tip